Z (1969 film): Legacy

-Filmmakers Paul Greengrass and Aki Kaurismäki listed the film in their top 10 films of all time for the 2012 Sight and Sound poll.
+Filmmakers Paul Greengrass and Aki Kaurismäki listed the film in their top 10 films of all time for the 2012 Sight and Sound poll and other films directors such as Michael Haneke, Paul Schrader and John Woo have listed it as one of their favorite films.

+The French filmmaker Mathieu Kassovitz listed the film as influential to his work.

+The French filmmaker Rachid Bouchareb listed Z as an influence on his film Outside the Law.

 It is regarded as one of American filmmaker Oliver Stone's favorite films that inspired his filmmaking.
 John Milius also cited the film as an influence.

-The American filmmaker Steven Soderbergh listed Z as an inspiration on his film Traffic and stated that he: "wanted to make it like [Costa-Gavras]'s Z".
+The American filmmaker Steven Soderbergh listed Z as an inspiration on his film Traffic and stated that he "wanted to make it like [Costa-Gavras]'s Z".

-The American filmmaker William Friedkin listed Z as one of his favorite films and mentioned the film's influence on him when directing his film The French Connection: "After I saw Z, I realized how I could shoot the French Connection.
-Because he [Costa-Gavras] shot 'Z' like a documentary.
+The American filmmaker William Friedkin listed Z as one of his favorite films and mentioned the film's influence on him when directing his film The French Connection: "After I saw Z, I realized how I could shoot The French Connection.
+Because he [Costa-Gavras] shot Z like a documentary.
 It was a fiction film but it was made like it was actually happening.
 Like the camera didn't know what was gonna happen next.
 And that is an induced technique.
 It looks like he happened upon the scene and captured what was going on as you do in a documentary.
 My first films were documentaries too.
 So I understood what he was doing but I never thought you could do that in a feature at that time until I saw Z." As an homage, Friedkin cast actor Marcel Bozzuffi in a similar role.

+The American actor and filmmaker Ben Affleck listed the film as an influence for his film Argo.

+The movie provided the inspiration for the name of Z Magazine, now ZNetwork.